kejaed/SullyText/README.md

 If you would like to help with the formatting of the transcript, please email me at ken@kje.ca

+Some notes:
+* the default values for parameters that detect a change in the text are too high, some text was missed.
+It was not bad enough to re-run the script and start the eddited transcriptinon file over.
+* There is a long stretch in the middle with no in-line subtitles.
+This was trasnscribed by hand, and sucked.
+Any errors in here are obviously mine.
+Please send fixes to the above address or submit a pull request if you know what that means.

 So far the experiment is using the following bits and pieces:

 * Python (matplotlib, PIL)